Last Updated on

 Obertauern

 Moving on we travel over to the province of Salzburg and its own high-level resort.
-Obertauern kicks off the season on November 28 with a concert by the German rapper CRO on November 30.
+Obertauern kicks off the season on 18 November.

 Kaprun

-The Zell am See / Kaprun ski area has the advantage of the Kitzsteinhorn glacier and opens in the first week of October, given good snow conditions.
-The WOW Glacier Love on November 08-10 is the first festival, with DJs and well-known dance and house acts taking part.
+The Zell am See / Kaprun ski area has the advantage of the Kitzsteinhorn glacier which opens in the middle of October, given good snow conditions.

 So, if you fancy a few days at the beginning of the season, check out the flights into Innsbruck or Salzburg and enjoy the start of the season with the locals.